 Building a wine barrel coffee table is a fun upcycling idea that even new builders can do as their first project.
 Learn how to build this wine barrel coffee table.

-This is not just a stylish coffee table…it’s also a spacious storage for keeping miscellaneous items in the living room.
-So if you are looking to improve your living room, this DIY project is one great idea you can do!
+This is not just a stylish wine barrel coffee table. it’s also spacious storage for keeping miscellaneous items in the living room.
+So if you are looking to improve your living room, this is one great idea you can do!

 But if you are not confident about cutting a wine barrel in half yourself, you can ask your supplier or a local woodworking shop to do it for you.
 This will make the entire project a lot easier. :)

 Now what’s also nice about this DIY project is that you can use leftover timber for the tabletop and the base.
 It doesn’t matter if they’re pallets or oak – your wine barrel coffee table will surely look beautiful in a rustic way.

 You can also use glass as your tabletop if you want to use the compartment like a shadowbox for displaying certain items.